-- Level 1: Observable inputs such as quoted prices in active markets. - Level 2: Inputs, other than the quoted prices in active markets that are observable either directly or indirectly. - Level 3: Unobservable inputs in which there is little or no market data, which require the reporting entity to develop its own assumptions.
+Level 1: Observable inputs such as quoted prices in active markets.

+Level 2: Inputs, other than the quoted prices in active markets that are observable either directly or indirectly.

+Level 3: Unobservable inputs in which there is little or no market data, which require the reporting entity to develop its own assumptions.

 Financial assets measured at fair value on a recurring basis consist of investment securities.
 Investment securities are recorded at fair value, defined as the exit price in the principal market in which we would transact, representing the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants.
-Level 2 securities are valued using quoted market prices for similar instruments, non-binding market prices that are corroborated by observable market data, or discounted cash flow techniques and include our investments in corporate debt securities and commercial paper.
+Level 2 securities are valued using quoted market prices for similar instruments, non-binding market prices that are corroborated by observable market data, or discounted cash flow techniques and include our investments in commercial paper, corporate debt securities and asset-bask securities.
 We have no financial liabilities measured at fair value on a recurring basis.
-None of our non-financial assets and liabilities is recorded at fair value on a non-recurring basis.
 No transfers between levels have occurred during the periods presented.